chaitanyanettem/conky-config/README.md

 NOTES:

 1. The time is being fetched using the strftime(3) from time.h.
-See the manual for more.
+See its man page for more.
 2. When adding conky as a startup application, it should start after the desktop starts as illustrated in setup.sh